tomjaguarpaw/H2/posts/git-rebase-conflicts.md

      foo3()
 ```

-The logical intent at the first conflict is to *add* a new function
+The logical intent at the first conflict region is to *add* a new
-`foo1and2` which combines `foo1` and `foo2`.
-The logical intent at
+function `foo1and2` which calls `foo1` and `foo2`.
+The logical intent
-the second conflict is to *replace* the calls of `foo1` and `foo2`
+at the second conflict region is to *replace* the calls of `foo1` and
-with a call of `foo1and2`.
-Applying these changes in the upper hunks
+`foo2` with a call of `foo1and2`.
+Applying these changes in the upper
-gives
+hunks gives

 ```
 ++<<<<<<< HEAD